 · The garden: Filled with herbs and plants used daily in our dishes, the softly lit tropical garden provides a beautiful natural setting in which to savour your meal in the balmy Cambodian evening.

-· Traditional seating: Sitting upstairs in the fan-cooled traditional wooden part of the house is another eating environment altogether.
-Old wooden furniture and lamps create a cosy atmosphere a world away from the contemporary chic of downstairs.
-Sit on the floor mats and cushions around a low table for a more authentic Cambodian experience.
+· The wooden house: Sitting upstairs in the fan-cooled traditional wooden part of the house is another eating environment altogether.
+Old furniture and lamps create a cosy atmosphere a world away from the contemporary chic of downstairs.